- TAX INFO

 Subtract line 27 from line 21, and enter the amount on line 28 – this is the amount you owe the State of Alabama.
 It must be paid using Form 40V.

-Credit Card: You can also pay your taxes due by credit card online or by phone.
-Discover/NOVUS®, MasterCard ®, Visa® and American Express® cards are currently being accepted.
+Credit Card: You can also pay your taxes due by credit card online at https://www.officialpayments.com/index.jsp?JSESSIONID=6qRfSxbTzXgvvCg!1090943305!-1747616604 or by phone at 1-800- 272-9829.
+Enter Juris dic tion Code 1100.
+You can also pay your taxes by credit card online at https://www.
+ALTaxPayment.com or by phone at 1-866-272-9829 or by visiting Value Payment Systems at https://www.payaltax.com/.
+Discover/NOVUS®, MasterCard®, Visa® and American Express® cards are currently being accepted.
 There is a convenience fee for this service.
-This fee is paid directly to the company you select based on the amount of your tax payment.
-For specific instructions and options, see page "Pay Your Taxes by Credit Card Via Internet or Phone."
+This fee is paid directly to the company you use based on the amount of your tax payment.

 How do I pay by ACH Debit?

-You may pay by ACH Debit by going to www.revenue.alabama.gov/efiling.htm.
+You may pay by ACH Debit by going to http://www.revenue.alabama.gov/efiling.htm.
 Do not use Form 40V when paying by ACH Debit.
 You will need to have your bank routing number and checking account number to use this service.
-No fee is charged for this service
+No fee is charged for this service.

 Line 29 - Estimated Tax Penalty